 There are numerous student organizations that may be of interest to MSE graduate students.
-This non-exhaustive linklink and here connects to TGS-affiliatedgraduate student groups.
+This link connects to TGS-affiliated graduate student groups.
 The student groups, and others, are present at the Graduate Student Organizations fair in September.

 The Materials Science Student Association (MSSA)